cry-inc/dmarc-report-viewer/README.md

 Read the [CHANGELOG.md](CHANGELOG.md) file for a list of all released versions and their corresponding changes.

 ## Run with Docker
-The latest version is automatically published as Docker image in the GitHub container registry.
+The latest versions are automatically published as Docker images in the GitHub container registry.
-You can download the image using the command `sudo docker pull ghcr.io/cry-inc/dmarc-report-viewer`.
+You can download the latest release using the command `sudo docker pull ghcr.io/cry-inc/dmarc-report-viewer`.

 ### Available Docker Tags
 The following tags are available (aside from the versioned tag for all individual releases):
 * `latest` (Latest stable release)
-* `develop` (Last build from master branch)
+* `develop` (Last development build from master branch)

 ### Configuration
 List all available configuration parameters with the corresponding environment variables by running this command: